hekimm/qr-code-restaurant-menu-reactJS/README.md

-# Konak Döner Restaurant - React Web Application
+# A Restaurant - React Web Application

 ## Description
 This is a responsive web application for a restaurant, showcasing their history, types of foods, menu, testimonials, and a contact form.
 The application is built using React.js, Bootstrap, and React Router.